Netflix/falcor/documentation/paths.md

 Two Paths can be collapsed into a PathSet if they are identical save for one Key position.
 In other words ["todos",0,"done"] can ["todos",5,"done"] be collapsed into ["todos", [0, 5], "done"].
 Furthermore where a KeySet contains a sequence of consecutive integers, these keys can be collapsed into a range.
 In other words ["todos", 1, "done"], ["todos",  2, "done"], and ["todos", 3, "done"] can be collapsed into ["todos", { from: 1, to: 3 }, "done"].

-Models can accept PathSets in one of two formats:
+[Models]{@link http://netflix.github.io/falcor/documentation/model.html} can accept PathSets in one of two formats:

 1. PathSet Syntax String
 2. An Array of KeySets

 ### PathSet Syntax String

 PathSet Syntax Strings expand on the Path Syntax Grammer, adding ranges, and the ability to specify multiple keys or ranges in indexers.
 PathSet Syntax Strings are immediately parsed into PathSet Arrays, which has a run-time cost.
-Any Models which can accept multiple Paths can also accept PathSets.
+Any [Models]{@link http://netflix.github.io/falcor/documentation/model.html} which can accept multiple Paths can also accept PathSets.

 The following PathSet Strings are valid: